Nisharani26/Public-Distribution-System-using-blockchain/README.md

   # Shopkeeper Portal Code

   This is a code bundle for Shopkeeper Portal Code.
-The original project is available at https://www.figma.com/design/zvr9WREifSWrKyfiugmALk/Shopkeeper-Portal-Code.
+The original project is available

   ## Running the code